SmalkiGroove/mcp-mod/README.md

 Along with the T2 airstaging platfrms from the base game, there are T1 stations for 1 unit at a time that can b built almost anywhere for cheap, and tech 3 advanced stations that can be built on water with additional features :

 UEF: engi stations, flak anti-air, shield dome, torpedo defense
 Cybran: stealth field, torpedoes
-Aeon:
+Aeon: ...
-Seraphim:
+Seraphim: ...

+[WIP]